PrplWrldd/restaurant-pos/README.md

 1. Clone the Git Repository
 Open your terminal or command prompt.
 Navigate to your desired project directory.
 Use the git clone command to clone the repository.
+Or just use Github desktop
 ```
 git clone <repository_url> <folder_name>
 ```